UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/events/2025-03-27_project-end.md

 - 🕒 **Thursday 27th March** 2025, **[10:00 - 16:00 UTC](https://www.timeanddate.com/worldclock/fixedtime.html?msg=HPC+Ready%3A+Developing+RSE+and+HPC+skills&iso=20250327T10&p1=1440&ah=6)**
 - 🌍 **In person** at the University of Edinburgh, Bayes Centre and **Online** via Zoom

-UNIVERSE-HPC is organising an event to mark the end of the three years of the UNIVERSE-HPC project.
-We'll have talks from members of the project as well as the wider RSE and HPC training community.
-This will be a great opportunity to meet and network with members of the community and find out more about the work going on in this area! :sparkles:
+After three years, the UNIVERSE-HPC project is coming to a close and we will be celebrating this milestone with an event about training for RSEs, with an emphasis on HPC.
+Members of the wider RSE and HPC training communities will give talks on their work in this field and UNIVERSE-HPC members will share some of our achievements over the course of the project.
+This will be a great opportunity to meet and network with members of the community and find out more about the work going on in the area of RSE training! ✨

 Tea, coffee, cake and lunch will be provided!